 But to clear such myths, I have always told people to go to its origin.
 Mostly such myths originate from a wrong observation.
-In case of this one, has come from the in-season or pre-competition timing of bodybuilders or physique athletes, which undergo a very strict regime of diet during this period.
+This one, has come from the in-season or pre-competition timing of bodybuilders or physique athletes, which undergo a very strict regime of diet during this period.
 They deplete themselves of carbohydrates, eat very little fat, and eventually even restrict sodium and water.
 This is all done to get the perfect dry and ripped conditioning on the final day of the competition.

 During these days, the food intake of these athletes become quite strict and bland.
 Their aim is to have proper nutrition intake, and not taste.
 So, they consume things which are pretty raw and as bland as possible, like egg whites, boiled chicken, raw salads, fruits etc.

 But the question is how many people in the world are competitive bodybuilders, that too in the pre-competition stage?
 The problem occurs when these bodybuilders automatically turn trainers, with no idea that there is a huge difference in being a sportsman and being a coach.

 Eating boiled chicken is not a problem for a bodybuilder pre-competition, but for anyone else its absolutely stupid and unnecessary.
 A person who even has the basic idea about nutrition will not do such a thing.
 But these stupid advices are commonly seen in Indian gyms and in many other countries around the world.

 Some cultures eat food which is very mildly spiced for e.g. Mediterranean and a lot of European cuisine, and yet others eat a very rich cuisine like South Asian, specially Indian cuisine.
-India has the richest mix of culture in the world, and there are millions of ways in which chicken could be cooked in Indian households, with no two dishes tasting the same.
+India has the richest mix of culture in the world, and there are thousands of ways in which chicken is cooked in Indian households, with no two dishes tasting the same.

 For e.g. here is a difference in mildly spiced chicken made at home, as compared to gravy, spice and oil rich chicken you get from outside.
 That’s not healthy.
-To make it short, there is a difference in healthy cooked chicken and butter chicken.
-Often eating healthy cooked chicken is no problem, but that frequency of butter chicken surely is.
+To make it short, there is a difference in chicken and butter chicken.
+Eating chicken is no problem, but butter chicken surely is.

 Spices are a powerhouse of antioxidant and anti-inflammatory properties.
 The world is crazy for Indian spices, and here we are, throwing our gemstones away to collect other’s rocks.
 Cooking chicken with mild spices, and little of oil/fat of high quality like ghee, butter, coconut oil, mustard oil, along with vegetables like onion, garlic, tomato, coriander etc. will not just take the taste to a different dimension, but provide you with tons of health benefits.